2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in New Mexico

 After completing their Bachelor's Degree, grade specific ed graduates from Western New Mexico University carry an average student debt load of $23,246.

-With a ranking of #7, University of the Southwest did quite well on this year’s most popular schools for teacher education grade specific students working on their bachelor’s degree.
-Located in the rural area of Hobbs, USW is a private not-for-profit school with a small student population.
+University of the Southwest landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree teacher education grade specific programs.
+Located in the rural area of Hobbs, USW is a private not-for-profit college with a small student population.

 Women make up 92% of the grade specific ed majors at the school.